Antibiotic creams are helpful when you are suffering from Infections. You should know the best OTC medicine that helps you eliminate infections.

-In today’s post, I will review over-the-counter antibiotic creams in the UK.
-Some over-the-counter creams, gels, and ointments available in the UK have ‘antibiotic’ properties; however, most of them are not genuinely classified as antibiotics due to their limitations in terms of the elimination of infections.
-The main focus of this post is to review the use and the effectiveness of ‘antibiotic’ creams, supported by any existing evidence.
-I will include different formulations, not only creams, as this broadens your choice and discussion.
-I will also talk about private services offered by online pharmacies to buy antibiotic creams.
-Over the counter antibiotic cream -summary of the post:
+We will review over the counter antibiotic creams in the UK.
+Some over the counter creams, gels, and ointments available in the UK have 'antibiotic' properties; however, most of them are not genuinely classified as antibiotics due to their limitations in eliminating infections.
+The main focus of this post is to review the use and the effectiveness of 'antibiotic' creams, supported by any existing evidence.
+Here are include different formulations, not only creams, as this broadens your choice and discussion.

-Different online pharmacies offer a private service allowing customers to buy a prescription-only antibiotic cream.
+Online pharmacies offer a private service allowing customers to buy a prescription-only antibiotic cream.
 Patients are usually required to complete an online assessment, which is reviewed by a doctor who issues the prescription with the product delivered to the patient.
-Consultation fee is generally included in the price of antibiotic cream; however, this may vary between each pharmacy.
+A consultation fee is generally included in the price of antibiotic cream; however, this may vary between pharmacies.

 Antibiotic creams are absorbed into the body to kill off the bacteria and prevent a bacterial infection from spreading (Nankervis H, Thomas KS, Delamere FM, et al., 2016).

 In reality, however, there is no clear cut between both types of drugs.
-Some antiseptic/bacteriostatic products can kill bacteria, however not in sufficient amounts as compared to antibiotics, which eliminate an infection.
+Some antiseptic/bacteriostatic products can kill bacteria, but not in sufficient amounts compared to antibiotics, which eliminate an infection.
 (Pankey & Sabath, 2004).